Vince Neil: Motorsport career

 Neil pursued a part-time career in Motorsport via Indy Lights during the 1992 season with P.I.G.
 Racing.
 He started four races finishing three of them and all point scoring positions.
-Also that year he took part in the celebrity race at the Gold Coast Indycar event.
+That same year, he also took part in the celebrity race at the Gold Coast Indycar event.
 He has also been a participant in the Toyota Pro/Celebrity Race.